Pacer Swan SOS Moderate (January) ETF (BATS:PSMD) Shares Up 0%

-Pacer Swan SOS Moderate (January) ETF (BATS:PSMD) shot up 0% on Tuesday .
-The stock traded as high as $22.91 and last traded at $22.91.
-1 shares changed hands during mid-day trading, The stock had previously closed at $22.90.
+Pacer Swan SOS Moderate (January) ETF (BATS:PSMD) shares shot up 0% during trading on Tuesday .
+The company traded as high as $22.91 and last traded at $22.91.
+1 shares traded hands during trading, The stock had previously closed at $22.90.

-A number of large investors have recently modified their holdings of PSMD.
-Advisory Services Network LLC bought a new stake in Pacer Swan SOS Moderate (January) ETF during the second quarter valued at about $189,000.
-Pacer Advisors Inc. acquired a new position in shares of Pacer Swan SOS Moderate (January) ETF during the third quarter valued at about $1,752,000.
-Advisor Group Holdings Inc. acquired a new position in shares of Pacer Swan SOS Moderate (January) ETF during the third quarter valued at about $33,000.
-Finally, OLD Mission Capital LLC acquired a new position in shares of Pacer Swan SOS Moderate (January) ETF during the third quarter valued at about $1,182,000.
+Large investors have recently bought and sold shares of the stock.
+Pacer Advisors Inc. acquired a new stake in shares of Pacer Swan SOS Moderate (January) ETF during the third quarter worth approximately $1,752,000.
+OLD Mission Capital LLC bought a new stake in shares of Pacer Swan SOS Moderate (January) ETF during the third quarter valued at approximately $1,182,000.
+Advisory Services Network LLC bought a new stake in shares of Pacer Swan SOS Moderate (January) ETF during the second quarter valued at approximately $189,000.
+Finally, Advisor Group Holdings Inc. bought a new stake in shares of Pacer Swan SOS Moderate (January) ETF during the third quarter valued at approximately $33,000.

 Receive News & Ratings for Pacer Swan SOS Moderate (January) ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Pacer Swan SOS Moderate (January) ETF and related companies with MarketBeat.com's FREE daily email newsletter.